Last updated

 Key features

-• Lead and deal management: Centralized tools for managing leads and opportunities, but may lack coordination features needed for 20-50 person teams.
+• Lead and deal management: Centralized tools for managing leads and opportunities, but may lack coordination features needed teams.

 • Sales automation: Basic workflow automation for handling repetitive tasks, though not as sophisticated as needed for complex team coordination.